theOehrly/Fast-F1/docs/known_bugs.rst

 Known bugs and caveats
 ======================

+- This module does not work if the Ergast API is not available.

+    If the Ergast server is down, this module does not work.
+Fixing this is high up on the ToDo list but not necessarily easy to accomplish.

 - Unexpected car numbers being parsed from :func:`fastf1.api.car_data`:

     There are some cases like 2019 Germany Q where the returned structure of